<?xml version="1.0" encoding="UTF-8"?>

 </table>

-<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;"><a href="http://www.wolvertonrail.com/acatalog/B_and_R_Vol_164_Echoes_of_the_Great_Western_Part_2.html" target="_blank"><img class="size-full wp-image-136 alignleft" style="border: 2px solid black; margin-bottom: 0px; margin-right: 10px;" title="Volume 164" src="http://www.brvideos.co.uk/wp-content/uploads/br164.EchoesOfGreatWesternPart2.300x.jpg" alt="" width="206" height="161" /></a><strong>**IN STOCK**</strong></p>
+<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;"><a href="http://www.wolvertonrail.com/acatalog/B-and-R-Video-Vol-245-London-Midland-Steam-Miscellany-No-11.html" target="_blank"><img class="size-full wp-image-136 alignleft" style="border: 2px solid black; margin-bottom: 0px; margin-right: 10px;" title="Volume 245" src="http://www.brvideos.co.uk/wp-content/uploads/brvid245.b_and_r_video.vol_245_london_midland_steam_miscellany_no_11_the_brian_parnell_collection_part_4.300x.jpg" alt="" width="206" height="161" /></a><strong>**RELEASED AUGUST 2023**</strong></p>

-<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;">Apart from a few scenes, filmed in the 1930s and 1940s, all the material is in colour and the film has an extensively researched commentary with an authentic sound track.</p>
+<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;">This nostalgic look at the last years of London Midland steam is entirely in colour and as usual includes a informative commentary and an authentic sound track.</p>

-<p style="font-family: arial; line-height: 120%; text-align: center; margin-bottom: 0px;"><a href="http://www.wolvertonrail.com/acatalog/B_and_R_Vol_164_Echoes_of_the_Great_Western_Part_2.html" target="_self">Click here to order this and other videos online</a></p>
+</p><p style="font-family: arial; line-height: 120%; text-align: center; margin-bottom: 0px;"><a href="http://www.wolvertonrail.com/acatalog/B-and-R-Video-Vol-245-London-Midland-No-11.html" target="_self">Click here to order this volume and other videos online</a></p>

 <p style="font-family: arial; line-height: 100%; text-align: center; margin-bottom: 0px;"><span style="font-family: Times New Roman,Times,serif; font-size: xx-small;">(By clicking here you are entering Wolverton Rail Videos web site with over 4000 transport videos &#38; DVDs available</span></p>